HarshadNarayane/Gridx/What-is-a-supporting-widget-of-gridx?-[v1.1].md

 A gridx supporting widget or utility is anything that works for a gridx.
 It is not a part of gridx, even if it has some UI.

-In Gridx 1.1, supporting widgets and utilities are moved out of the `gridx/modules/` directory and placed in a separate one: `gridx/support/`.
+In Gridx 1.1, supporting widgets and utilities have been moved out of the `gridx/modules/` directory and placed in a separate one called `gridx/support/`.
 Currently there are 7 supporting widgets and 3 supporting functions:

 <table>
 <tr><th>Supporter</th><th>Type</th><th>Sample</th></tr>